 - Create a notebook called Cousin Connections.

-- Create a note named Index, then input each relative’s name.
+- Make a note named Index, then input each relative’s name.

 - Create a separate Profile note for each relative in the Index, and title it with the person’s name.